Manage assets via Query

 Nodes

-Package: Could be a software package or a docker base image like Ubuntu.
+1. Package node: Could be a software package or a docker base image like Ubuntu.
+Below is properties of a Package Node.

 {